-8.8 Accepting political donations
+10.8 Accepting political donations

 Recipient or beneficiary of donation Person accepting donation Prerequisites for accepting donations Further obligations of person accepting donation Political party Any person authorised by the party to accept political donations Ensure that the donor is eligible to make political donations and the donation is not unlawful.
 Deposit donations (that will be used by the party to incur electoral expenditure for the State election) into the party's State campaign account.
 Provide the details of the donation and donor to the party so the party can keep complete and accurate records and can issue a receipt or acknowledgement to the donor if the donation is reportable.

-Elected member, candidate - party members The party agent The candidate is registered for the election with the NSW Electoral Commission (refer to the section Registration of candidates).
+Recipient or beneficiary of donation Person accepting donation Prerequisites for accepting donations Further obligations of person accepting donation Elected member, candidate or group - party members The party agent The candidate or group is registered for the election with the NSW Electoral Commission (refer to the section Registration of candidates and groups).
 Ensure that the donor is eligible to make political donations and the donation is not unlawful.
 Deposit donations (that will be used by the party to incur electoral expenditure for the State election) into the party's State campaign account.
 Keep a complete and accurate record of each political donation made to or for the benefit of an elected member, candidate or group, and issue the donor with a receipt/acknowledgement if the donation is a reportable political donation.
-Elected member, candidate - not party members The elected member or candidate The candidate or group is registered for the election with the NSW Electoral Commission (refer to the section Registration of candidates).
+Elected member, candidate or group - not party members The elected member, candidate or lead candidate of the group The candidate or group is registered for the election with the NSW Electoral Commission (refer to the section Registration of candidates and groups).
 Ensure that the donor is eligible to make political donations and the donation is not unlawful.
 Pay donations into the campaign account of the elected member, candidate or group.
 Keep a complete and accurate record of each political donation made to or for the benefit of an elected member, candidate or group and issue the donor with a receipt/acknowledgement if the donation is a reportable political donation.

-8.9 Anonymous political donations
+10.9 Anonymous political donations